jochster/starter-hugo-research-group-iloc/content/speaker/Dominguez/index.md

   postcode: '48011'
   country: Spain

-summary: technical leader in the GNSS user and applications segment at GMV
+summary: Technical leader in the GNSS user and applications segment at GMV
 abstract: ''

 # Talk start and end times.